GenesisOfTime/Image-Classifier/README.md

 *python predict.py (image path) (model file name) -k ((integer) the top k probabilities for the flower's type) -c (the label mapping file)*

-- -k and -c are optional and are by default respectively 5 and label_map.json
+- -k and -c are optional and are by default 5 and label_map.json respectively.